cecchisandrone/iot-wifi-ap/README.md

 You need to call the HTTP APIs to choose which network to join.

 ## API
-The following endpoints are available:
+The following endpoints are available (Raspberry Pi IP is 192.168.27.1:6000):

 - GET /scan - Returns a list of available Wi-Fi networks with signal quality.
 For example:
 ````